 - Proper Greasing: Grease your dish or muffin cups thoroughly to prevent sticking.
 You can also use cupcake liners for easier removal.

-What Goes with Southern Cornbread
+What Goes Good with Southern Cornbread

 Cornbread is a classic accompaniment to many Southern dishes.
 Some of our favorite soul food recipes to serve with cornbread include red beans and rice, black eyed peas, collard greens, fried chicken, macaroni and cheese, and cabbage.